 A comprehensive and architecture-agnostic performance analysis tool addressing your software, hardware, and system needs.
 Both today and tomorrow.
 Formerly AdaptivePerf.

-Adaptyst profiles and produces code-detailed analyses (such as flame graphs) for both on-CPU and off-CPU activity of any software on Linux, with full stack traces (frame pointers required) and all threads/processes properly traced.
+Thanks to the linuxperf module, Adaptyst profiles and produces code-detailed analyses (such as flame graphs) for both on-CPU and off-CPU activity of any software on Linux, with full stack traces (frame pointers required) and all threads/processes properly traced.
 Low-level computer interactions can also be processed to the extent supported by your hardware (e.g. cache misses).

 Adaptyst is under active development as an open-source project at CERN, currently within the EU-funded SYCLOPS initiative.
-It is available free of charge on GitHub and development and roadmap implementation news is posted at least weekly!
+It is available free of charge on GitHub and development and roadmap implementation news is posted at least biweekly!

 Algorithmic optimisations alone are becoming insufficient.
 Given your workflow, requirements, and constraints, Adaptyst will propose the best compute solution covering all sides of computation: software + hardware + systems.
 This includes not just code optimisation, but also selecting and customising compute units (CPUs, GPUs, FPGAs etc.), OS, memory, storage, networking, etc. See our roadmap.